SRTLab/srt-cookbook/docs/how-to-articles/how-to-simulate-networks-with-netem.md

 ## NetEm Wrapper

-We provide a netem wrapper written in python to concatenate network conditions by means of simple configuration files.
-This wrapper is available in [SRTLab/netem-wrapper](https://github.com/SRTLab/netem-wrapper).
+We provide a [netem wrapper](https://github.com/SRTLab/netem-wrapper) written in Python to concatenate network conditions by means of simple configuration files.

 Here is an example of a config file that can be created with it: